MAPF-Competition/web_resource/instructions.md

 The repo will be the place that you submit codes to.
 In the `My Submission` page, you can click "My Repo" to open your GitHub submission repo, which contains a copy of start kit implementation.

+To join the competition as a team, only one memeber of the team need to login to the competition website and add team members contacts in `Settings` page.

 ## Clone your submission repo

 Clone your submission repo to your local machine.
 The repo contains starter code to help you prepare your submission.